 - Treatment delivery with the press of one button.

 - Rechargeable battery that meets non-hazardous air shipping standards for overnight delivery.

-Because EXOGEN is a Class III medical device, Design Concepts performed a Summative Usability Study and User Error Risk Analysis to help Bioventus meet FDA requirements.
+Because EXOGEN is a Class III medical device, Delve performed a Summative Usability Study and User Error Risk Analysis to help Bioventus meet FDA requirements.

 Stakeholder feedback throughout the design and innovation process resulted in a measurable improvement in patient adherence, which may help to optimize clinical outcomes.

 Let’s talk about how we can help move your business forward.